 – Jennifer Hall, musician, Tripping Hazard

-I feel as if there isn’t enough well-played female-fronted rock out there, and it’s very frustrating because I know we can do it if we want to.
 I want to fill that gap, and be part of the new wave of Riot Grrrl.
-It’s really difficult for me – I feel like my desires are clashing with my personality, that big part of me that constantly whispers negative messages in my ear, telling me that I will be ridiculed and attacked for singing about feminism, I will never be a good enough musician to make an impression, I will never overcome this shyness, I will never be taken seriously, my time has passed, etc. But, for the first time ever, I’m feeling as if I really need to overcome this fear and anxiety and start kicking some ass.
+It’s really difficult for me – I feel like my desires are clashing with my personality, that big part of me that constantly whispers negative messages in my ear, telling me that I will be ridiculed, I will never be a good enough musician to make an impression, I will never overcome this shyness, I will never be taken seriously, my time has passed, etc. But, for the first time ever, I’m feeling as if I really need to overcome this fear and anxiety and start kicking some ass.
 I’m practicing every day, writing new material, and getting ready.
-Fuck the haters.
-Fuck the sexist musicians.
-Fuck this horrible, debilitating social anxiety – it’s time to rock.
+Fuck this horrible, overwhelming social anxiety – it’s time to rock.
 Who’s with me? 🙂

-In other news: I started the 101 Things in 1001 Days challenge last week (I should’ve blogged about it then but I was totally swamped with work)!
+In other news: I started the 101 Things in 1001 Days challenge last week!
 This idea is from http://dayzeroproject.com, in which you have to list 101 things you’d like to do in 1001 days (about 2.75 years) and document your progress.
-I’m going to document my progress on this blog, and if you take a look at my nav bar above, you’ll see a 101 Things in 1001 Days page where you can read the challenges I’ve set myself and see how I get along.
 Everytime I complete or fail a task, I’ll report it on the blog and update the page.
 2010 is going to be a braver year for me, and this is a small step I’m taking towards improving myself.
 Wish me luck!